 Converting that love-product into a small business aka handling the passion project file requires you to drop everything that doesn’t contribute to its success and doing the real work.

-That includes letting go some of your ‘friends’ and ignoring some family members!
+That includes letting go of some of your ‘friends’ and ignoring some family members!

 When I decided to make writing my passion project, I had six other careers from the manifestation of my talents.
 You are looking at motivational speaking, team building, reciting spoken word, professional networking, business mentorship and emceeing.
 All of which brought in some good money for two years.
 I loved them all, I still do.